 Aphasia Lunch Bunch – Outstanding Support Group, 2012

 In order to grow as a group and to have a bigger reach, the group partnered up with the City of Henderson, Nev. to hold even more community groups and events to raise awareness for aphasia.
 Their new activities include evening bonfires and antique shows.
 In the future they are planning to add more interactive activities, such as outdoor walks and bingo.

 A large part of Tom Watson’s emotional healing came in creating and sharing his art.
 He continues to create art as well as a T-shirt line inspired by his stroke experience.
 Tom uses his exhibitions and receptions as an opportunity to educate people about stroke, including the fact that it can happen to anyone at any age.
 Since his award, Tom was invited to a Stroke Forum held for health care professionals to speak and show his art.

-By participating in National Stroke Association’s RAISE Awards, you unconditionally and irrevocably assign all copyrights and other rights in the submission to National Stroke Association.
-RAISE Awards program is open to U.S. residents.
+By participating in the National Stroke Association’s RAISE Awards, you unconditionally and irrevocably assign all copyrights and other rights in the submission to the National Stroke Association.
+The RAISE Awards program is open to U.S. residents only.

-You acknowledge that National Stroke Association, at its sole discretion, has the right to use any photograph, video or story submitted by you to print, publish, broadcast and use in any manner National Stroke Association deems appropriate worldwide, in any media now known or hereafter developed, including, without limitation, television, books, newspapers and magazines, the Internet and maybe advertising, promotion, the use of trade and/or other commercial purposes.
+You acknowledge that the National Stroke Association, at its sole discretion, has the right to use any photograph, video, or story submitted by you to print, publish, broadcast, and use in any manner the National Stroke Association deems appropriate worldwide, in any media now known or hereafter developed, including, without limitation, television, books, newspapers, and magazines, the Internet and advertising, promotion, the use of trade and/or other commercial purposes.
 By submitting a photograph, video and/or story, you (and any other individual depicted in a photograph, video or story) consent to such publication or any other use.